-Documents subject to public disclosure that relate to an agenda item for an open session of the Board of Retirement that are distributed to members of the Board of Retirement less than 72 hours prior to the meeting will be available for public inspection at the time they are distributed to a majority of the Board of Retirement Members at LACERA's offices at 300 N. Lake Avenue, Suite 820, Pasadena, CA 91101, during normal business hours of 9:00 a.m. to 5:00 p.m.
-Monday through Friday.
+Documents subject to public disclosure that relate to an agenda item for an open session of the Committee that are distributed to members of the Committee less than 72 hours prior to the meeting will be available for public inspection at the time they are distributed to a majority of the Committee members at LACERA's offices at 300 N. Lake Avenue, Suite 820, Pasadena, CA 91101, during normal business hours of 9:00 a.m. to 5:00 p.m., Monday through Friday.